 Students from non-COE departments will have non-coding assignments and the option of either design-centered or analytical final projects.
-Either some proficiency in design methods (e.g., participatory design, value-sensitive design) or data analysis is expected, such as conversation analysis, grounded theory, interaction analysis, linear regression, exploratory factor analysis, structural equation modeling, or multivariate analysis.
+Some proficiency in or aptitude for design methods (e.g., participatory design, value-sensitive design) or data analysis (e.g., parametric and non-parametric statistics) is expected.

 Students are responsible for familiarizing themselves with the syllabus.
 The instructor is responsible for being responsive to the diverse needs of the enrolled students and making necessary modifications to this syllabus, which is to be treated as a living document.

 Blackboard will be used to post course grades.
-Submit individual assignments via Blackboard and email group assignments to the instructor (cc-ing group members).
+Submit individual assignments via Blackboard and group assignments via Piazza.

 Piazza will be used to post announcements, FAQs, discussion points, course-related general queries, and detailed instructions when deemed necessary.

-The course webpage will contain links to readings, general instructions, and class schedule.
+This course webpage will contain links to readings, lecture videos, general instructions, and class schedule.